Here’s How to Pay Off Your Car Loan Faster

 Number of months to pay off the loan | 60 | 53 |

-Lastly, some of your loan repayments might be going to optional add-ons and dealer fees.
-You can review your loan agreement to see if you are paying for any of the following and then contact your dealer to cancel any unnecessary services.
+Some of your monthly car payments might be going to optional add-ons and dealer fees.
+Review your loan agreement to see if you’re paying for any of the following:

 - GAP insurance